If you're waking up to an icy bedroom or getting chilly while working at your desk, you may want to invest in a portable heater.

 The Dimplex M2GTS might be relatively expensive for its size, but this ceramic heater packs a punch.

-Spending a little more on a heater like this means you get a bunch of features that will come in very handy.
+Spending a little more on a heater like this means you get a bunch of handy additional features.

 The M2GTS has three power settings.
-We really like the small LCD screen which shows the temperature you can set.
-It goes from a 5 degree Celsius frost protection all the way up to 30 degrees and the display changes colour as you go.
+We really like the small LCD screen that shows the temperature you can set.
+It goes from a 5°C frost protection all the way up to 30°C and the display changes colour as you go.

 You also get optional oscillation, as well as a 12-hour timer.